DavorWade/hexo-theme-lightTae/README.md

 # hexo-theme-lightTae

 Hexo theme based on [Light](https://hexo.io/hexo-theme-light/).
 I will update it from time to time.
-You can view the style from my [blog](https://davorwade.github.io/).
+[Demo](https://davorwade.github.io/).

 ## Features